 Although most users take the hallucinogen to experience positive psychedelic effects, “bad trips” often happen.
 The DEA considers LSD to have a high potential for abuse, and as such, it is classified as a Schedule I substance.

 What Are the Effects of LSD?

 Whether a person experiences a good or bad trip after using LSD usually determines its effects.
 Someone having a good trip will likely experience positive psychedelic effects.
-These can include hallucinating, seeing colors, hearing sounds that aren’t there, or perceiving the world in a different way.
-Things may move differently.
-Perceptions of depth, time, and touch may all change.

 If a person is experiencing a bad trip, they will feel more negative effects, including panic attacks and unpleasant hallucinations.

 Regardless of whether someone has a good or bad trip after taking LSD, the drug affects the body in the same way.
 Consuming lysergic acid diethylamide results in physiological effects on the body.

 This means LSD users will often experience the following common side effects:

 - Fast heart rate

 The danger of overdose is often a potential short-term effect of drug use.
 However, LSD overdoses are rare.
 However, users should be aware of the potential dangers of taking hallucinogens.
 The nature of LSD and its effect on the body mean it can provoke a sense of temporary psychosis.

 Long-Term Side Effects of LSD Use